 '''

-Enter User Name : admin
+User name: admin

-Enter Password : XXXX
+Password:

 '''

-31.4 Command Syntax Conventions
+34.4 Command Syntax Conventions

-The rules of the commands are listed next
+The rules of the commands are listed next.

-- The command keywords are in courier new font. - The required fields in a command are enclosed in angle brackets <>, for instance, ping <ip> means that you must specify an IP number for this command. - The optional fields in a command are enclosed in square brackets [], for instance, configure snmp-server [contact <system contact>] [location <system location>]
+- The command keywords are in courier new font. - The required fields in a command are enclosed in angle brackets <>, for instance, ping <ip> means that you must specify an IP number for this command.

-means that the contact and location fields are optional.
+• The optional fields in a command are enclosed in square brackets [], for instance, means that the contact and location fields are optional.